carlssonk/Blackjack-Game-Multiplayer/README.md

 ## How To Play

-RULES:
-Blackjack or Twenty-One, is a game usually played in casinos.

-This game uses ONE standard 52-card pack that shuffles after every game.
-This game allows up to 7 players at the time to play agains the dealer.

-OBJECT OF THE GAME
+### Object Of The Game

-Each participant attempts to beat the dealer by getting a count as close to 21 as possible, without going above 21
+Each participant attempts to beat the dealer by getting a count as close to 21 as possible, without going above 21.

-UNDER THE COURSE OF THE GAME
-Each player that is sitting at a table must place a bet to participate in the game.
+### Card Values/Scoring

+Usually it's up to each individual player if an ace is worth 1 or 11.
+However in this game if a player stands with an ace, it will always count the ace as 11 if your total sum doesn't exceed 21.
+Face cards are 10 and any other card is its original value.

+### Betting

+Before the dealer begins dealing out cards, each player must place a bet.

+### The Deal

-When all players have placed their bets and are ready the dealer clockwise deals out 2 cards to each participant as well as 2 cards to himself with one card facing down.
+The round starts with the dealer giving out 2 cards to each player.
+He also gives himself one card facing up & one card facing down.

-When the intial 2 cards has been dealt:
+### Naturals

-If a player gets a count to 21 on the first 2 cards, the player gets whats called Blackjack.
+If a player gets a count to 21 on the first 2 cards, the player gets Blackjack.
 Blakjack pays out 3:2 directly to the player and he will wait until next round to play again.

-The Play:
+### The Play

-Now the first player will make his action, he as 3 options.
+Now its time for the first player to make his move.
+The player can Hit, Stand, Or Double Down.
-HIT - Gives player a card (a player can hit as many time as he wants untel he busts or hits stand) STAND - Moves to next player
-DOUBLE DOWN (when a player doubles down he cant draw any more card)

-Dealers Play:
-When all players have played their turn its the dealers turn He begins with taking his own card facing down
+Hit = Ask for another card in attempt to get closer to 21.
+Stand = Don't ask for any cards, moves on to the next player Double Down = Double the bet and ask for another card.
+(You can only double down once per round & can't draw any more cards after double'd down).

+### The Dealer's Play

-Dealer MUST hit until he reaches 17 and MUST stand if hi's count is 17 or above.
+Dealer starts with flipping his card facing down.
+Dealer will draw until he reaches 17, when dealer's sum is 17 or above, he stops taking cards.

+### Payout

+If the player busts, he will lose his bet, even if the dealer also busts.
-If dealer busts and another player does NOT bust.
-The player wins.
+If player has higher value cards than the dealer, the player wins.
-If dealer busts and another player busts.
-The Dealer wins.
+If dealer has higher value cards than the player, the dealer wins.